gooch/sustainable_energy_without_the_hot_air/book.md

 government could fix it with the loose change in the Chancellor’s pocket!

-Even more reprehensible are companies that exploit the current concernfor the environment by offering “water-powered batteries,” “biodegrad-
+Even more reprehensible are companies that exploit the current concern for the environment by offering “water-powered batteries,” “biodegrad-

-For the benefit of readers who speakAmerican, rather than English, thetranslation of “every little helps” intoAmerican is “every little bit helps.”

 able mobile phones,” “portable arm-mounted wind-turbines,” and otherpointless tat.